alexandrevilain/image-resizer/README.md

 - NATS_QUEUE: The name of the queue
 - POSTGRES_CONNECTION_STRING: Postgres connection url
 - STORAGE_SERVER: The minio's access url (with port)
+- STORAGE_PUBLIC_ENDPOINT: The minio's public url (For k8s, this is the ingress).
+Don't put the scheme at the beginning.
+It uses the STORAGE_SSL env var to know if it's https or http.
 - STORAGE_BUCKETNAME: The bucket's name to use and to create in minio
 - STORAGE_ACCESSKEY: The minio's access key
 - STORAGE_SECRETKEY: The minio's secret key